sciantix/sciantix-official/README.md

 The compiled executable, `sciantix.x`, will be located in the `build` directory.

+4. **TRANSURANUS coupling:** The code can be coupled with the v1m1j24 version of TRANSURANUS software package distributed by JRC-EC Karlsruhe.

+    In the build folder
+   - Generate the Makefile with CMake: `cmake -DCOUPLING_TU=ON ..`
+   - Compile the code: `make`

+The static library, `libsciantix.a`, will be located in the `build` directory.

 ## Windows Installation

 A recommended approach for Windows users is to use the [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/install).